-A Conversation with Prof. Shiv Visvanathan – STS scholar and social science nomad
+A Conversation with Prof. Shiv Visvanathan – MCTS scholar and social science nomad

-A Conversation with Prof. Shiv Visvanathan – STS scholar and social science nomad
+A Conversation with Prof. Shiv Visvanathan – MCTS scholar and social science nomad

 Interviewer: Devika Prakash, Student, Master of Arts in Science and Technology Studies.